lnichols@cvsdvt.org

 In addition to teaching elementary students, I am an instructor in the Special Education Department at the University of Vermont.
 In order to give back to our community, I spent 4 years as a Board member for the Vermont Family Network.
 I live in Williston with my husband, our two children and a lovely golden retriever, Brooks.
 I have had the unique privilege of sharing the same school (WCS/ABS) with my own children!

 Hi!
-My name is Matt Glass and I am in my 9th year at Williston Central School.
-I am a special educator and classroom teacher in our Trek Program as part of our larger Delta Support System.
+My name is Matt Glass and I am in my 13th year at Williston Central School.
+I am an Intensive Behavioral Needs Special Educator as part of our larger behavior support system.
 I love having the opportunity each day to help support students on their journey as they learn and grow.
 I was so fortunate to have caring adults in school as I grew up, and I feel so fortunate to be a small part of our students’ lives here at Williston.
 In my free time, I love to fish, play golf, and spend time outside with friends and family.
 I look forward to getting to know all of our students and families and helping in any way that I can.

 802-871-6077

-I am a Summit House Teacher and Case Manager.
-Depending on what is needed, I co-teach in Math and Language Arts; I teach small reading, writing and math classes; I support the learning and social-emotional needs of our students.
+I am a Cedar House Teacher and Case Manager.
+Depending on what is needed, I co-teach in Math and Language Arts; I teach small reading, writing and math classes; I am a math and reading interventionist; I support the learning and social-emotional needs of our students.
 I have been teaching here at Williston Central School since 2000.
-Along with my career as an educator, I have my own business as a founding representative for Opulenza Designs Jewelry.
-For fun, I love to travel, hike and spend time on the lake paddle boarding and boating!
+For fun, I love to travel, hike, enjoy a hot yoga class, and read books!
 I prefer a life filled with new adventures, new learning and to be surrounded by family and friends as often as possible.
-Finally, I am a proud mom to my daughter Riley!!
-She was born in 2017 and is my adventure buddy!!
-She loves traveling and going on adventures as long as it entails being with her people!
+Along with my career as a special educator, I am a proud mom to one awesome daughter and a handsome australian labradoodle.
+My daughter is my adventure buddy!!
+She loves traveling, going on adventures and planning sleepovers and dates with friends!

 802-871-6084